New Zealand jails ship's officers for reef wreck

 The men pleaded guilty to charges of operating the 47,230-tonne Liberian-flagged Rena in a dangerous manner, releasing toxic substances, and attempting to pervert the course of justice by altering the ship’s documents.

-The 236-metre (775-foot) vessel struck a reef about 20 km (12 miles) off Tauranga, New Zealand’s biggest export port, in October last year, spewing around 300 metric tons (330.69 tons) of toxic fuel oil into the ocean, killing thousands of sea birds and fouling beaches up to 100 km (60 miles) from the reef.
+The 236-metre (775-foot) vessel struck a reef about 20 km (12 miles) off Tauranga, New Zealand’s biggest export port, in October last year, spewing around 300 tonnes of toxic fuel oil into the ocean, killing thousands of sea birds and fouling beaches up to 100 km (60 miles) from the reef.

 “This was an event unlike this country has ever seen,” said Judge Robert Wolff.
 He said the sentence took into account that the pair had already been vilified, and that they would be held in a foreign jail.